-Two things you can often catch me talking about are theme and characters.
-They are the backbone of story.
+Two things you can often catch me talking about are theme and characters–the backbone of story.

 If you think about it, you’ve read and seen a million characters in your life so far, most of who have come and gone.
 But if you’re like me, there are a few who’ve engaged you at such a deep level they’ve stayed with you throughout the years.
 Characters you can quote or reference on a daily basis.
 So, what did the writer do to bring those guys to life, that the other writer’s missed?